jinxxxoid/tutorials/guide.md

   This log indicates that all baseline nodes are online, and the cluster is preparing for auto-activation.

-Example Code to Activate the Cluster:
+Example code to check and activate the cluster if needed:

 ```java
 if (ignite.cluster().state() == ClusterState.INACTIVE) {